 A potential client approached Tienda Digital saying that they desperately needed an app that calculated pension savings for their customers.
 Basically, they were a pension broker who targeted people over the age of 55.
 Their current method was not working, and to be honest, we weren’t surprised.
 Here’s why…

 This client was getting customers to go to their website, download an excel file and then fill in a formula to calculate pension savings.
 It would then populate a nice chart for them to easily understand and show the increase/savings for their pension funds.

-The reason they “needed” an app was that nobody visiting their website using a mobile or tablet was filling in the information.
+The reason for “needing” an app was the fact that no one visiting their website (using a mobile or tablet) was filling in the information.
 Overall, 62% of the users on their website used mobile and tablet devices, and they were missing out on them.
 Our immediate thoughts were’ “You don’t need an app for that” and “who on earth has Microsoft Excel on their tablets and phones?”.

 Let us explain why!

 Point one: Just because 62% of users are on a mobile device, it does not mean that you need an app.
 You just need to make sure your website is a mobile friendly website and is easy to navigate for your customers on all screen sizes.

 Point two: Making users use excel is the wrong method as they may not even have access to it, or understand how to use it, especially on a mobile device!
 Yes, we love excel, but many people do not know what it is, let alone have it on their tablet or phone.

 Point three: 55+-year-olds are not exactly the target market for mobile apps, especially for single use.
 Yes, the older generations are using Facebook and embarrassing their grandchildren or having a search on PlentyOfFish, but not for something like this.
 Mobile apps should help users perform regular tasks that save time and are useful to them such as banking, shopping, travel, dating, to do lists and so on.